rianadon/CheckPCR/README.md

 Check PCR
 ========

 A client for the homework system currently used by the Harker School, PCR.
-It has been thoroughly tested on Windows with Python 2.7.5 and 3.3.0.

 ********************************************************************************************************************************************************************
 **<center>If you want to see the whole month in calendar view, leave PCR in month view.
 Otherwise, if you only want to see one week, put it on list view.</center>**